cambridge-cares/TheWorldAvatar/Agents/DataBridgeAgent/README.md

 #### 2.1 **TEST ENVIRONMENT**
 - Deploy the agent to execute the unit and integration tests by running the following code in the CLI at the <root> directory.
 - Do note that the success of all tests must be verified through the test container's Docker logs.
-This container will only start executing the tests after the test database containers and it are created.
+This container will only start executing the tests after the test database and agent containers are created.
 ```
 docker compose -f "./docker/docker-compose.test.yml" up -d --build
 ```